-At about 94 minutes the final whistle blew, a sound that would be the final piercing stab into the hearts of Italians all around.
-November 13th, 2017 marked a sad day for Italian football as the national team failed to qualify for the 2018 World Cup for the first time since 1958, the same year Eisenhower was the American President and Hula Hoops were invented.
-Tears, anger, and blame on one sideline and ecstasy, excitement, and teamwork on the other.
+At about 94 minutes, the final whistle blew—a sound that would be the final piercing stab into the hearts of Italians all around.
+November 13th, 2017, marked a sad day for Italian football as the national team failed to qualify for the 2018 World Cup for the first time since 1958, the same year Eisenhower was the American President and Hula Hoops were invented.
+Tears, anger, and blame were on one sideline; ecstasy, excitement, and teamwork were on the other.
 The blame spread around after the game to the coach, Ventura; the aging players, De Rossi, Barzagli, etc.; and last of all, Serie A.

 Debunking the "Foreign Players Argument"

-Many argue that because Serie A has too many foreign players, opportunity is stripped from Italians trying to get playing time and therefore these Italians are not seen and not picked by the national team.
+Many argue that because Serie A has too many foreign players, an opportunity is stripped from Italians trying to get playing time, and therefore, these Italians are not seen and not picked by the national team.
 However, this claim is not really based on any conclusive evidence.
-Instead, in 2016, a study was conducted by the CIES Football Observatory, which showed that Italy was ranked 3rd in amount of foreign players (57.9%) in their league, only behind Belgium and England.1
+Instead, in 2016, a study was conducted by the CIES Football Observatory that showed that Italy was ranked 3rd in the number of foreign players (57.9%) in their league, only behind Belgium and England.1

-A similar argument is that club teams choose foreign players over young native players which leads to the youth players not getting enough experience.
-This could be true but it is of no fault to the club team.
+A similar argument is that club teams choose foreign players over young native players, which leads to the youth players not getting enough experience.
+This could be true, but it is of no fault to the club team.
 The club teams in the league and the national team are theoretically two separate entities and therefore have their own interests.
-In fact, many Serie A teams already field a large number of young players with loads of potential, some of which have already had playing time in the national team.
-Donnarumma and Romagnolli from AC Milan, Rugani from Juventus, Gagliardini from Inter Milan, and many others.
+In fact, many Serie A teams already field a large number of young players with loads of potential, some of which already had playing time in the national team.
+Donnarumma and Romagnoli from AC Milan, Rugani from Juventus, Gagliardini from Inter Milan, and many others.

 Out With the Old and In With the New

 Foreign players were never blamed when things were going well.
 Italy won the World Cup in 2006, were runners up in the European Cup in 2012, and reached the quarter-finals in the 2016 edition of the European Cup.
-However, when they crashed out of the World Cup group stage in 2010 and 2014, the attacks against foreign players arose and now they are coming back.
+However, when they crashed out of the World Cup group stage in 2010 and 2014, the attacks against foreign players arose, and they returned again in 2018.

 However, another explanation for the decline in performance is the generational gap.
 The recent, questionable coaching of the national team has often relied on older players, especially players from that World Cup year in 2006.
-As of 2014 there were 4 players from the 2006 competition in the starting line-up.
-As of 2016; 3 starters.
-Although Gianluigi Buffon is arguably the greatest goalkeeper of all time the reigns could have been handed to Gianluigi Donnarumma.
-It seems as if this year though, after the firing of Gian Piero Ventura, Italy is attempting to rebuild.
-The point is that a high-caliber team such as Italy is able to rebuild without slandering foreign players.
-There are plenty of young Italian starters in Serie A and in time more will appear.
+As of 2014, there were four players from the 2006 competition in the starting line-up.
+As of 2016, three starters.
+Although Gianluigi Buffon is arguably the greatest goalkeeper of all time, the reigns could have been handed to Gianluigi Donnarumma.

 1 Poli, Raffaele, Loïc Ravenel and Roger Besson.
 "Foreign players in football teams."
 CIES Football Observatory Monthly Report.
 Issue no. 12.
 February 2016.